Byron/depot/src/md/lang.md

     * runtime extension can still work, but would require some form of IPC - goprotobuf and gozmq are available for this purpose.
 However, there is no pre-made system that could do it.
 * **generics**
     * There is no generic support, even though it might be added in the future.
 A proposed workaround is to use builtin arrays or maps with explicit unboxing.
+* **cli libraries**
+    * there seems to be no library which can automatically generate a help-text, as arg-parse does it.
+This is sad, as standalone commandline tools should have been the prime application for go in my thinking.
+        + however, even subcommands can be implemented using it, even though you have to work more for it.
+    * Community libraries I tried were highly immature ([optparse-go](https://code.google.com/p/optparse-go), opts-go)

 ### Interesting
 * Callable custom types seem to functions, which are declared as type.
 That way, you can attach methods to functions.